 What Is the Treatment for Asthma in Infants and Toddlers?

 Medicines used to treat asthma symptoms in infants and toddlers are usually given in inhaled forms.
-Infants are usually treated with medication given by a nebulizer or with an inhaler using a spacer with a mask.
-A nebulizer (sometimes called a “breathing machine”) is a small machine that uses forced air to create a medication mist for the baby to breathe through a small face mask.
+Infants are usually treated with medicine given by a nebulizer or with an inhaler using a spacer with a mask.
+A nebulizer (sometimes called a “breathing machine”) is a small machine that uses forced air to create a medicine mist for the baby to breathe through a small face mask.
 Nebulizer treatments take about 10 minutes.
-A spacer is a small tube, or aerochamber, which holds the medication released by the inhaler fitted into it.
-The inhaler/spacer device allows children to breathe in the medication.
-Medications given via inhaler with a spacer and mask work just as well as medications given by a nebulizer.
+A spacer is a small tube, or aerochamber, which holds the medicine released by the inhaler fitted into it.
+The inhaler/spacer device allows children to breathe in the medicine.
+Medicines given via inhaler with a spacer and mask work just as well as medicines given by a nebulizer.
 In some cases, the child might tolerate the inhaler with spacer and mask better.

-Asthma is treated with several different medications.
-Bronchodilators like ProAir, Proventil, Ventolin and Xopenex are quick-relief medications that open up airways right away to make breathing easier.
-Long-term control medications like inhaled corticosteroids (Flovent, Pulmicort, Asmanex, Q-var) or leukotriene modifiers (Singulair) are used to calm inflammation in the airways and keep asthma symptoms low.
-Many people with asthma, including infants and toddlers, are given a mix of medications, depending on how severe and how often they have symptoms.
-Work with your child’s health care providers to develop an asthma care management plan.
+Asthma is treated with several different medicines.
+Bronchodilators are quick-relief medicines (also called “rescue” or “reliever” medicines) that open up airways to relieve sudden symptoms.
+Controller medicines like inhaled corticosteroids, long-acting bronchodilators, combination medicines, or leukotriene modifiers taken for maintenance are used to calm swelling in the airways and keep asthma symptoms low.
+Many people with asthma, including infants and toddlers, are given a mix of medicines depending on how severe and how often they have symptoms.
+Work with your child’s doctors to develop an asthma care management plan.

 What Can I Do to Manage My Child’s Asthma?

-- Develop an asthma care plan (Asthma Action Plan) with your child’s doctor.
+- Develop an Asthma Action Plan with your child’s doctor.
 Make sure the plan has a course of action to follow if asthma symptoms get worse.
 Understand when your child needs emergency care.

-- Follow your asthma care plan every day!
-Don’t change the plan until you consult your health care provider.
+- Follow your child’s Asthma Action Plan every day!
+Don’t change the plan until you consult your child’s doctor.
 Even if your child’s symptoms are gone, stick with the plan until you discuss changes with the doctor.